anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 Additionally, we want to provide two important notes for the model process:

 ### Model Training and Inference Time
-First, for each iteration in active learning, requries training a new model and then applying the model to each feature vector we are doing active learning on.
+First, each iteration in active learning requries training a new model and then applying the model to each feature vector we are doing active learning on.
 This means that if model training and/or inference are slow, the active learning process will be very slow.

 ### Model Threading
 Second, many algorithms use multiple threads for training and inference.
 Since training takes place on the Spark driver node, it is okay if model training with multiple threads.